dhis2/training-docs/content/tracker_use/tg_event_reports.md

 The overall objective of this session is to use the DHIS2 event reports app to review ***tracker*** data.
 Detailed objectives include:

+1. Describe the functions of the event reports app
-1. Explain the difference between event and enrollment type reports
+2. Explain the difference between event and enrollment type reports
-2. Design event reports using tracker data
+3. Design event reports using tracker data
-3. Describe the differences between how repeated and non-repeated stage data is displayed
+4. Describe the differences between how repeated and non-repeated stage data is displayed
-4. Design event reports showing data from multiple tracker program stages
+5. Design event reports showing data from multiple tracker program stages

 ## Time Requirements

-Live Demo: 3 demos,
+Live Demo: 4 demos, 10 minutes each
-Hands-on Exercises: 3 exercises,
+Hands-on Exercises: 4 exercises, 10 minutes each
 Assignment:

 ## Background